 In October 2014, the Company entered into a Research and License Agreement, or the Janssen ADU-214 Agreement, with Janssen Biotech Inc., or Janssen, a wholly owned subsidiary of Johnson & Johnson Development Corporation, to develop a drug for the treatment of lung cancer.
+On September 25, 2018, the Company received written notice of termination for the Janssen ADU-214 Agreement, effective December 24, 2018.
 Under the terms of the Janssen ADU-214 Agreement, the Company granted Janssen an exclusive, worldwide license to research, develop, manufacture, use, sell and otherwise exploit products containing ADU-214 for any and all uses.
-Janssen has agreed not to administer or cause to be administered ADU-214 in humans in clinical trials for the treatment of pancreatic cancer or mesothelioma.
 The Company was responsible for certain research and development activities from the effective date of the agreement until investigational new drug application, or IND, approval which occurred in the fourth quarter of 2015.
+The Company recognized an upfront license fee of \$30.0 million on a straight-line basis from the effective date of the agreement through October 2015 and milestone payments of \$21.0 million in 2015 as all performance obligations were achieved.